-Understanding Gun Possession Among Young Black Males
+Understanding Gun Possession Among Young Males

 Study funded by the National Coalition on Gun Violence Research

-Without an updated contemporary understanding of why young Black males choose to possess guns, how they view guns, and what their trigger points are – gathered from within their community – strategies to root out gun violence cannot target the true factors that lead to this violence.
-This multi-site study will examine gun possession among young Black males aged 15-24 in four marginalized urban communities to gain a better understanding of gun possession from their perspective.
+Without an understanding of why young males choose to possess guns, how they view guns, and what their trigger points are – gathered from within their community – strategies to root out gun violence cannot target the true factors that lead to this violence.
+This multi-site study examines gun possession among 15-24 year old young men in four marginalized urban communities to gain a better understanding of gun possession from their perspective.